Want to know about different types of facials so you can choose the one that suits your skin concerns? You have arrived at the right place!

 Some of the different types of facials are:

 1. Classic Facial

 As the name suggests, a classic facial is the most common and most basic kind of facial.
 Popularly known as European facial, this facial is the simplest of all.
 It consists of simple exfoliation, massaging, followed by some serum application and moisturizer, and you are done.

 A classic facial is so simple that one can add it to their skincare routine.
 The best part is – it suits most skin types.
 However, if you face skin irritations or allergies, consult your physician.

 As this classic facial involves easy steps, one can easily customize it depending on their skin type.
-If you are getting it professionally done, make sure the spa or parlor you are visiting have the classic facial, that will suit your skin type because oftentimes spas have different facial kits and steps involved.
+If you are getting it professionally done, make sure the spa or parlor you are visiting has the classic facial that will suit your skin type because oftentimes, spas have different facial kits and steps involved.